 Can the Paleolithic diet be a high potassium diet, providing 4700 mg of potassium and less than 1500 mg of sodium a day?
 Certainly it can be.
-You just have to calculate the potassium and sodium in each food, the same as you would for any other grouping of high potassium foods, and include enough of those with a favorable ratio.
+You just have to calculate the potassium and sodium in each food, the same as you would for any other grouping of high potassium foods.
+Just be sure to include enough of those with a favorable ratio.
 Links to tables of potassium amounts for different foods can be found by clicking the “Links To Food Potassium Tables”.

 Food In Contemporary Paleolithic Diet

 The foods allowed on the Paleolithic diet are grass-fed animal meat, fish and seafood, fresh fruits and vegetables, eggs, nuts, seeds and healthy oils.
 The foods to avoid are cereal grains, beans, dairy, sugar, potatoes, salt, refined oils, and processed foods.

 Some of these foods have been shown to have healthy effects, some unhealthy, and most have effects yet to be discovered.
 The principles are the same as for other healthy diets.
 In addition to knowing the potassium and sodium content, you should calculate the amount of the different types of fat, the amount of fiber, and the micronutrients.

 Multiple other components can be considered, such as antioxidants and AGEs, but their role is not well defined.
 If the bulk of the diet is high potassium vegetables, fruits and nuts, similar to the earliest Paleolithic diet, it can be healthy.